-At the Children’s ISA full details of this can be found in the Terms and Conditions located at the back of the Key Features Document – Download Here ››
+At the Children’s ISA full details of this can be found in the Terms and Conditions which you can download here

 Yes, you can choose to invest in multiple funds as long as the minimum contribution of £10 per fund is met.

 The website and the information contained therein should not be regarded as an offer or solicitation to conduct investment business in any jurisdiction other than the UK.
 Past performance is not necessarily a guide to future performance and the value of your investment may fall as well as rise, and any income received in the form of dividends may fluctuate.
 You may not get back the full amount when the account is closed.
 If paying regular monthly contributions please bear in mind that if contributions are not maintained you will be less likely to achieve the investment amount that was originally projected.